 If you’ve got the space to store it, you might as well keep hold of it for a few years until someone else wants it.

 Even if you’ve decided you’ll never camp in it again, one of your friends might be daft enough.
 They might think it just won’t rain.
-Maybe they’d want it as a play tent for their kids?
+Maybe they’d want it as a play tent for their kids or someone can use the parts in their garden?
 Either way, better than it going to landfill.

 Use the material to make a kite